 7. Happily join in

-Yes, your host is happy to have you stay with them.
-But they are likely looking forward to returning to normal life, too.
-Arrive and leave when you had planned to do so, recommends Real Simple.
+Yes, your host is happy to have you stay for a while.
+But he or she is looking forward to returning to normal life, too.
+Leave when you had planned to do so.

-Yes, you thanked your guest when you arrived and hopefully presented them with a gift.
-Thank the host again when you leave and when you return home, write and mail a thank you note.
+Yes, you thanked your guest when you arrived and hopefully presented a gift.
+Thank the host again when you leave.
+Then, when you return home, write and mail a thank you note.
 Make the thank you note an actual written acknowledgement, not an email.
 Your host went to a lot of trouble for you.
-Take a few extra minutes for them.
+Take a few extra minutes in return.